davidpet/snippets/cpp/Control Flow/017 - Actual Value Returned by Short-Circuiting - explanation.md

 # Actual Value Returned by Short-Circuiting

+The actual return type of a condition in C++ is `bool`.
+It relies on the `bool()` operator, which gives true for nonzero numbers/pointers, and has to be explicitly implemented by classes to work.

 In this code snippet, we are demonstrating the concept of short-circuiting in C++.
 Short-circuiting is a property of logical AND (&&) and logical OR (||) operators in C++.
 When the result of the entire expression can be determined by evaluating the first operand itself, the second operand is not evaluated.
 This is known as short-circuiting.

 In the case of logical AND, if the first operand is false, the entire expression will be false regardless of the second operand.
 So, the second operand is not evaluated.
 This is demonstrated in the first part of the main function.